HaidanP/Zapio/README.md

 ## Future Enhancements (v2.0)

 - **Handwritten Index Card Generation**: Currently disabled in SelectionScreen.java (line 73), will be implemented in v2.0
-- All other suggestions from Dr. Sowell are currently in the works too.